Rubberazer/JETGPIO/README.md

     The library functions names and usage mimic the ones of the pigpio library (which I recommend

-    if you work with Raspberry Pis)
+    if you work with Raspberry Pis).
+Learnt a lot from that one

 THIS IS A VERY ALPHA, INCOMPLETE VERSION AND ALL SORT OF BUGS ARE EXPECTED!